JulianKemmerer/PipelineC/include/pypeline/dsp/pypeline_dsp_guide.md

 ```

 `fir_t` has the same `.stream_out` / `.stream_in` port fields as
-`make_stream_pipeline`, so filters chain like any stream pipeline instance.
+`make_stream_auto_pipeline`, so filters chain like any stream pipeline instance.
 Remaining
 parameters:

 | Parameter | Default | Meaning |